-8. All financial issues are included in the report above.
-The proposed charges, as set out in the table above, will generate a potential £31,400 income when the uplifts are applied to income budgets; in real terms the income achieved will depend on the service delivery and demand, particularly as we emerge from the pandemic.
+9. All financial issues are included in the report above.
+The proposed charges, as set out in the table above, could generate a potential £101,030 income when the uplifts are applied to income budgets; in real terms the income achieved will likely be significantly lower as this will be linked to the ability to pay and is also dependent on service delivery and demand.